Student Connection

 Together, we make a positive impact

 Our students are passionate about doing meaningful work in the world.
-Find out what they can do for your business.
-Our interdisciplinary undergraduate business education and deep-diving MBA programs prepare our students to confidently step into complex roles and challenges.
+The SC Johnson College of Business’s interdisciplinary undergraduate business education and deep-diving MBA programs prepare our students to confidently step into complex roles and challenges.

-MBA Career treks based on industry and location help students to develop areas of interest, discover career opportunities, and network with working alumni.
+Treks Students benefit from learning on location—and often discover their dream career.
+You can bring students to your company or organization to learn about career possibilities, experience different professional environments, and get a feel for the next stage in their lives.
+Undergraduates are exposed to the wide variety of opportunities, workplaces, projects, and challenges they’ll encounter in the real world.
+MBA Career treks are based on industry and location, and they help students to develop areas of interest, discover career opportunities, and network with working alumni.
 Your financial support can help clubs and organizations to defray expenses for these invaluable experiences.

 woman presenting at the pepper challenge